Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/README.md

 1. Warpping the functioncal data to the standard space Template used: MNI152_T1_2009c+tlrc
-   Here is the link to the bash script used for warpping the images: https://github.com/Pitt-Cognim-Lab/Searchlight/blob/main/subjects_data/Functional_data/wrapping_images.sh
+   Here is the link to the bash script used for warpping the images: https://github.com/Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/blob/main/wrapping_images.sh
    First, warped the anatomical image of each subject to the standard image.
 This will give us the transformation matrix.
 The warped functional images to the anatomical images.
 After that used the transformation matrices to warp the functional images to the standard space.

-2. Running the searchlight classification on these standardized images Here is the code for the searchlight classification: https://github.com/Pitt-Cognim-Lab/Searchlight/blob/main/searchlight_classification.m
+2. Running the searchlight classification on these standardized images Here is the code for the searchlight classification: https://github.com/Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/blob/main/searchlight_classification.m
    In this script I am reading the standardized images of all the subjects and running a 4-fold 4-way searchlight classification.
 This script takes about a day to run, since searchlight classification for each subject takes about an hour.
 I am filling in the labels between the trs where one label was showed.
 There was an instance where the voxels in few of the searchglights was empty.
 There is a piece of code before the classification to find remove those voxels.
-   I am saving out the mean accuracies (across the folds) of each searchlight.
+   I am saving out the mean accuracies (across the folds) and predicted labels of each searchlight.
 I am also saving the whole workspace after running the searchlight.
 There are few variables of interest in this saved workspace.
 Here are few variables that I used most frequently.
    **individual_results** - This is the binary vector of the accuracies for each searchlight.
    **mean_searchlight_accuracies** - This file saves the mean accuracies for each searchlight.
 I use this to save it to afni and get significant accuracies.
-   **individual_labels** - This a vector of the predicted labels for each of the time points. side note: I didnt save them before and wrote another script to get them which is [here](https://github.com/Pitt-Cognim-Lab/Searchlight/blob/main/GetPredictedLabels.m)
+   **individual_labels** - This a vector of the predicted labels for each of the time points.
+   // side note: I didnt save them before and wrote another script to get them which is [here](https://github.com/Pitt-Cognim-Lab/Searchlight/blob/main/GetPredictedLabels.m)

-3. Getting the significant accuracies from the above classification After this I used the mean_searchlight_accuracies_WB+tlrc for each subject and ran t-test to get significant accuracies.
+4. Getting the significant accuracies from the above classification After this I used the mean_searchlight_accuracies_WB+tlrc for each subject and ran t-test to get significant accuracies.
 The mean searchlight accuracies were basically the mean of accuracies for each fold for the searchlight centered at that particular voxel.

    The ttest command that I ran: